 - Work with our local government partners to support approaches to funding affordable housing.

-Regions, in partnership with cities and counties, encourage job growth in their areas by planning for and incentivizing business development through infrastructure improvements and innovative programs and policies.
+CALCOG supports efforts to encourage economic and community development.
+Regional governments work with their member cities and counties to encourage job growth.
 With the dissolution of redevelopment, cities and counties are looking for new tools to continue to revitalize their communities and regions support these goals.

 - Support funding for the planning and development of infrastructure that results in the creation and retention of jobs, including transportation, housing and technology deployment.